picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 A virtual Canadian number offers advanced call management functionalities that can streamline your communication efficiency.
 These features include advanced analytics and insights, AI-powered call summaries, call filtering, and comprehensive call history.
 With a VoIP plan, you can save significantly on call charges through unlimited calling, low-per-minute rates, and free virtual numbers.

 Choose Calilio to get a free Canadian phone number and leverage all these VoIP functionalities.
-We provide one free local or toll-free number for Canada, the US, and the UK, ensuring you have the tools to enhance your communication strategy effectively.
+We provide one free local number for Canada and the US, ensuring you have the tools to enhance your communication strategy effectively.
 Our services comply with global standards, providing reliable and efficient communication solutions.

 How would you differentiate between Canadian and US phone numbers?